 Making a construction plan before beginning the construction is imperative.
 It provides a detailed overview of the building.
 Keeping that in mind, different types of drawings are used today for this purpose.

 Apart from providing the technical details in a readable format, these drawings are also essential to getting the project approval.

-They set a benchmark for the construction process and assure compliance to the building standards.
+They set a benchmark for the construction process and assure compliance with the building standards.

-It can be said that these construction drawings provide an outlet to the architectures to convey their ideas and concepts regarding any building.
+It can be said that these construction drawings provide an outlet for the architecture to convey their ideas and concepts regarding any building.

-Listed below are the majority of the construction drawings.
-All the types of construction drawings can be segregated into the following sets of drawings:
+Listed below are the majority of the Design & construction drawings.
+All the types of design & construction drawings can be segregated into the following sets of drawings:

 - Architectural Drawings